DH2018-FindC/FindC/README.md

 * Reduce duplicated code
 * Implement more features for accessible contraceptives

-# How to run

 ## This app will be unable to be run after Dubhacks 2018

 This is because it uses API keys that are publically available.
 These keys will be shut down after Dubhacks 2018.
-Here are instructions on how to replace the API keys:

-1. In `src/index.js` you must replace the firebase config
-2. In `src/components/SearchDialog.js` and `src/components/AddDialog.js` you must replace the `ak` variable with a Google Cloud API Key that has access to the Geolocation API

-## Building and running and deploying

-1. Fork the repository
-2. `npm install`
-3. Replace the API keys and firebase config
-4. `npm run build`
-5. `npx gh-pages -d build`
-6. Now it will be available at `http://yourGHusername.github.io/FindC`
+We are currently in the process of writing a server that will allow us to make api calls while keeping our api keys hidden as well as limiting the calls so we can keep this program completely free.